milena-b-stevovic/ms-sql-data-warehouse-project/README.md

 - Ensure compatibility with the BI tools, e.g. Power BI for visualization and dashboarding;
 - Provide metadata to guide analysts in query usage and interpretation.

-## 📂 Documentation
-For detailed requirements and steps, see:
-`docs/requirements.md`

----

-## 🏗️ Data Architecture
-The solution implemented in this portfolio project follows the **Medallion Architecture**:

-- **Bronze Layer** → Raw data ingested from CSV and PDF files
-- **Silver Layer** → Cleansed, standardized, and normalized data
-- **Gold Layer** → Business‑ready star schema optimized for reporting

 ---

 ## 🔧 Tech Stack